!

 It’s important to remember that these nest cams give us a view into the wild world of birds, and while it’s not our role to intervene, we can learn a lot from studying these behaviors.

-March 18, 2024: The second egg from Peregrine Falcon pair Carla and Ecco has officially arrived!
+March 18, 2024: The second egg from Peregrine Falcon pair Carla and Ecco has arrived!
 Carla laid her second egg on March 16 at 9:08 pm EST.

 Peregrine eggs are tolerant to various temperatures and can sit uncovered in the nest box over the next several days.
 Viewers can expect to see a third egg in 48 hours.